 Importance of wind generated electricity

-Natural gas is the largest source of electricity generated, accounting for 52% of all electricity generated in 2018.
-The amount of electricity generated from renewables grew from just 7% in 2005 to 33% in 2018.
-28% of all electricity generated in 2018 was from wind, second only to natural gas and twice as much as coal and peat combined.
-Ireland is a workld leader in integrating large amounts of wind onto our electricity system.
-Non-combustible renewables such as wind and hydro make up a much larger share of electricity generated than fuel inputs, as they are effectively 100% efficient.
+Natural gas is the largest source of electricity generated, accounting for 52% of all electricity generated in 2020.
+The amount of electricity generated from renewables grew from just 6% in 2005 to 42% in 2020.
+Wind was 37% of all electricity generated in 2020, second only to natural gas and five times as much as coal, peat and oil combined.
+Ireland has become a world leader in the grid integration of wind generation.

 Combined Heat and Power

 In conventional thermal electricity generation, we typically lose 60% of the energy input as waste heat.
-Combined Heat and Power (CHP) systems make use of this valuable heatenergy to generate useful heat and electricity in a single process.
+Combined Heat and Power (CHP) systems use this valuable heat energy to generate both useful heat and electricity from a single combustion process.
 CHP plant efficiency is usually 20% to 25% higher than heat-only boilers and conventional power stations combined.
+Also, these plants are physically closer to the users of their generated heat and electricity, for example at hotels or factories.

-CHP can also avoid some of the transmission losses incurred by centralised generation.
-In 2018 7.0% of Irelands electricity was generated through CHP.
+Combined heat and power also avoids some of the transmission losses incurred by centralised generation.
+In 2020, 6.55% of Ireland's electricity was generated by CHP.

 CO₂ emissions intensity of electricity